 TOEFL Score: Recent TOEFL score of 550 for paper-based tests, 213 for computer-based tests or 79 for internet-based tests for master’s degree students and 570 for paper-based tests, 230 for computer-based tests or 88 for internet-based tests for doctoral degree students.
 The score needs to be reported by the testing agency on an original document.

-Admission to degree programs at United is granted to qualified applicants without regard to race, color, religion, sex, age, national origin, disability, sexual orientation, marital status, parental status, or veteran status.
+Admission to degree programs at United is granted to qualified applicants without regard to race, color, religion, theological perspective, sex, age, national origin, disability, sexual orientation, marital status, parental status, or veteran status.

 International applicants are invited to apply for scholarships through United Theological Seminary and other agencies.
 While scholarship awards help defray some expenses, it should not be assumed that such funds will cover the full cost of education.
 International students must provide evidence of significant financial support (bank statements, letters of support, etc…) before United can process the paperwork required to obtain a student visa.
 United encourages all international applicants, if necessary, to seek financial sponsorship from other sources as soon as possible during the application process.
 Off-campus employment will not cover the expense of seminary education.